Free Native Plants program

-- Visit a Council Regional Business Centre, a Council library or ward office and present a paid rates notice from the current financial year from the property owner or property manager.
+- Visit a Council Regional Business Centre or ward office and present a paid rates notice from the current financial year from the property owner or property manager.
 Public housing and Defence Housing residents must provide evidence of a recent rental payment.

 - You will receive an approved stamped Free Native Plants voucher.

 - Visit a participating retail nursery and exchange your voucher for two free native plants.

 Residential ratepayers will be required to obtain a Free Native Plants voucher before visiting a participating retail nursery.
 Residential rates notices are not accepted directly at participating retail nurseries for the Free Native Plants program.